fall inside a hole

 First written March 27, 2024

-Piers, Bridge Girders, Block Bridge Girders, and related track risers have existed since the very first highway set.
 Early Bridge Girders (はしげた) sat entirely beneath the track and had molded "fins" that fit into the rails on the underside of the elevated rail section.
-These girders typically came in blue or sometimes reddish-orange.
-These girders were also sold in yellow in a pack of six individually in the early 1970s.
-Some examples of these girders can be seen in the Plarail Museum.
+These girders typically came in blue or sometimes reddish-orange in sets and later individually.

 Bridge Support (1964)

 Around 1964 when the Iron Bridge was released it included two white bridge supports with a wide stance that splayed outward at the top to include inset pips.
-There is a style of Tot Railroad track risers that are similar in design.

 These supports were used into the early 70s until the individual Iron Bridge release was updated to use the newer larger yellow Bridger Girders also used in the first Big Iron Bridge around 1973.